web3privacy/jobs/README.md

-# W3PN Privacy Jobs Repository
+# W3PN Privacy Jobs Repository 💼

 This repository serves as a community register of job vacancies.
-Feel free to add your own!
+Feel free to [add your own](https://github.com/web3privacy/jobs/issues/new)!

 ## Rules
 - 1 issue = 1 specific job offer